mukmalone/AdaptiveGoalManagement/documentation/API_Documentation.md

 - 16003: GridLocation parameter is missing
 - 16004: General error updating run time status
 - 16005: There is a problem with communication check message formatting

+### /workstationGetStatus ###
+- 17001: There is a problem with communication check message formatting, normally a worker id problem
+- 17005: Workstation does not exist
+- 17006: Query is locked by another process
+- 17007: Missing workstation key
+- 17008: Missing owner key

 ## ROS Custom Service Documentation ##
 The ROS service which implements the endpoints in ROS has the following server definition: